SenseLogic/VISTA/README.md

 ## Goals

-*   Modest : focuses on medium scale applications
+*   Modest : focuses on small scale web applications
 *   Modular : allows to include only what is needed
-*   Compact : uses simple yet efficient algorithms
+*   Compact : uses simple but efficient algorithms
-*   Native : extends or complements existing types
+*   Basic : extends and complements native types
-*   Direct : can be used without any bundler setup
+*   Direct : is designed to be used without bundler

 ## Features